Practice Leader: Matthew J. Swett

 Real Estate Taxation.
 We represent property owners and real estate developers in the appeal of real estate tax assessments.

 Real Estate Litigation.
 We are experienced in all aspects of real estate litigation.
 Our experience includes issues of foreclosure/deficiency judgments, ownership disputes, easement and boundary disputes, lease disputes, right of first refusal, buy-sell agreements, specific performance disputes, tax appeals, land use and zoning appeals, and eminent domain and condemnation matters.

 Brownfields Redevelopment.
 We represent owners, prospective buyers, developers, lenders, and local governments and redevelopment authorities interested in improving property, or otherwise enhancing its value or reducing liability arising from its environmental condition.

 Condominiums and Cooperatives.
 We represent unit owner associations and developers of condominiums and cooperatives.
 We serve developers by structuring condominium transactions and creating efficient and functional legal structures that satisfy the complex requirements of condominium law.
 We also advise numerous owners’ associations on matters of day-to-day condominium governance as well as issues involved in managing any large real estate project or business organization.

 Housing and Community Development.
 While many firms have experience in public finance, banking, real estate or administrative law, we are one of the few firms in the country that combines these disciplines in a comprehensive national housing and urban development practice.
+We help obtain agency approval of business plans, defend against administrative enforcement actions, negotiate the purchase of assets from government agencies, participate in agency financing, and assist clients in negotiating workout arrangements on troubled properties.
+Our lawyers assist clients in the sophisticated area of low income housing tax credit development, and represent for-profit and nonprofit developers of, and investors in, low-income housing across the nation.
 (See also our Affordable Housing practice description.)